 Trucks’ Setting to make Longboard Faster:

-You may need to make some changes in the trucks’ settings.
+There is a possibility that your longboard trucks are slowing down your rides.
+Therefore, you may need to make some changes in the trucks’ settings.
 Whenever you struggle in generating pace due to the speed wobbles, you should loosen the trucks a bit and then give it a try.
 Most of the time, the wobbles during rides become the reason for slowing down the longboard.
 You can use the same skating tool to perform this action.

 3. Enhance the Longboard Bearings

-To keep the riders safe, the Longboard Brands structure the wheels’ bearings in a way that helps rollers in grabbing the uneven surface well.
+To keep the riders safe, the longboard brands structure the wheels’ bearings in a way that helps rollers in grabbing the uneven surface well.
 But, ultimately, it decreases the speed, and bearings don’t help rollers cover longer distances with more little pushes.
 So the best way to tackle this problem and improve the riding speed is to replace the bearings.

 You need some excuses for replacement as the speed only can not be a valid reason.
 Also, notice if you hear weird noises, speed wobbles, or struggle to take turns.
 If the bearings perform well in all the scenarios mentioned above, you should try any other way of fastening the longboard’s speed.

 With the exact steps of cleaning the bearings, you can easily replace newer ones.
 But there are a few crucial factors you need to keep in mind while you buy them.
 So here is what you should find in the bearings of a longboard.